jeertmans/jeertmans.github.io/_tabs/about.md

 Hello, I am Jérome, or @jeertmans, and welcome to my personal blog!

-I am a Ph.D. student working at UCLouvain as a Teaching Assistant, under the supervision of
+I am a postdoctoral researcher and Teaching Assistant at UCLouvain, under the supervision of
 [Pr.
 Claude Oestges](https://uclouvain.be/en/directories/Claude.Oestges) and [Pr.
 Laurent Jacques](https://uclouvain.be/en/directories/laurent.jacques).